KatharaFramework/Netkit-Lab-Generator/README.md

 # Netkit Lab Generator
-A **client-side JavaScript** tool to configure a Kathará or a Netkit lab and generate all the files you need and the topology graph.
+A tool to configure a Kathará or a Netkit lab and generate all the files you need and the topology graph.

 It works as stand-alone HTML file or using Electron for some advanced capabilities (like the ability to directly run a lab from inside the UI).